npsot_bluebonnet_full_color

 Comments

 Blooms May-July.
-Black elder is a loose, graceful, deciduous shrub with both woody and herbaceous branches.
+A loose, graceful, shrub with both woody and herbaceous branches.
 Many long stems arise from the base, arching at the top.
-Pinnately-compound leaves up to 12 inches long, opposite, 4 to 6, paired leaflets and a terminal one.
-Leaflets oval with toothed margins.
-Small white flowers arranged in broad, flat, clusters, appearing from May to July.
-Fruit berrylike, dark purple when ripe.
+Compound leaves are divided into 4 to 6, paired leaflets and a terminal one.
+Leaflets are oval with toothed margins.
+Small white flowers are arranged in broad, flat, clusters.
+The fruit is a small, dark purple berry when ripe.

 Previous Scientific Name(s): Synonym/s: Sambucus caerulea var. mexicana, Sambucus canadensis, Sambucus canadensis var. laciniata, Sambucus canadensis var. submollis, Sambucus cerulea var. mexicana, Sambucus mexicana, Sambucus orbiculata, Sambucus simpsonii